 In 1549, both the façade and the bell tower collapsed.
 Restoration work was completed in 1560.
 Pius IV was then pope and it is also his coat of arms that can be seen on the façade, next to that of the city and that of the Piccolomini family, who had paid part of the reconstruction.

-The present interior consists of a single nave, as a result of a restoration in the 18th century.
+The present interior consists of a single nave, as a result of a restoration in 1746.

 Tomb of the “Beautiful Galliana”

-Nowadays, to the right of the entrance, only a picture of the sarcophagus in which this fair lady was buried remains, while the tomb itself is preserved in the Museo Civico of Viterbo.
-It is decorated with a haut-relief depicting the hunting of a wild boar, after a Roman original from the 3rd century.
+The sarcophagus in which this fair lady is attached to the exterior wall of the church.
+It is decorated with a haut-relief depicting the hunting of a wild boar, after a 3rd century AD Roman original.

 What to see inside the church

-Andrea di Giovanni painted the “Madonna and Child,” the central part of a triptych (14th century).
+Andrea di Giovanni painted the “Madonna and Child,” originally the central part of a triptych (14th century).